danncalle/CSE-AdvProg/README.md

 ## Sprint 2 (v2.0)
-### Introduction
+### What's new?

 The solver from Sprint 1 (v1.0) is now extented with more functionality using the OOP structure.
 The following is a summary of the newly added features:

 1. **New coordinate system**, Polar coordinates.
 Now it's possible to choose from the Cartesian (eg. square, rectangle) or the Polar coordinates (eg. circle or oval).
 2. **Neumann Boundary conditions** (d_u/d_n = constant).
-The user can now choose either one of either BC types (Dirichlet or Neumann) for each boundary in the problem.
+The user can now choose either one of BC types (Dirichlet or Neumann) for each boundary in the problem.
 Note: at least one Dirichlet boundary condition should be present to arrive at a unique solution.
 3. **Inhomogenous problem** (i.e. Poisson's equation).
 4. **New numerical solvers**.
     - _Special LU_ scheme to utilize the sparse structure of the matrix (much faster than classical)
-    - _Gauss-seidel_ (iterative solver requiring max. number of iterations, relaxation factor, and min value of the residual norm)
+    - _Gauss-seidel_ (iterative solver requiring max number of iterations, relaxation factor, and max value of the residual norm)

+### Main user inputs

-The updated list for the main user inputs and the corresponding restrictions:
+An updated list for the main user inputs and the corresponding restrictions:

 1. **Coordinate system** (int - Cartesian = 1, Polar = 2)
-2. **Domain type** (int - rectangle, sqaure [only one input required], circle, or oval).
+2. **Domain type** (int - rectangle, square [only one input required], circle, or oval).
 Each coordinate system restricts the possible domain types to choose from.
 3.	**Domain specification** (double, double)
     -	Major dimensions: the width and/or height of the rectangle/square, or the radius (for a circle), or minor and major radii (for oval).
 Must be greater than 0 and with compatible units.
 4. (for inhomogenous case) **Value and location of heat source/sink** (double, double, double)